20th-century French philosophy: Important influences

 One suggested way of understanding French philosophy of this period, it has been suggested, is to locate the major influential figures in their current.
-The major influences were primarily 6 Germans from preceding eras - Hegel, Marx, Freud, Nietzsche, Husserl, Heidegger.
+The major influences were primarily 6 Germans from preceding eras: Hegel, Marx, Freud, Nietzsche, Husserl, Heidegger.
 For example, Alexander Kojeve's Lectures on the Phenomenology of Spirit were quite a sensation in Paris in the 1930s.
 It was attended by George Batailles and a young Jacques Lacan among others.
 Jean Wahl and Jean Hippolyte were also responsible for spreading Hegel's lectures into Parisian circles.

 Marx was introduced to philosophers both inside and outside the university.
 Many, like Sartre and Merleau-Ponty, grew up during the Resistance against Nazi occupation, during which time they were introduced to Marxist-Leninists.

-Nietzsche's influence went through George Batailles and the Acephale group, down to Foucault and Deleuze.
-The Acephale group is partly responsible for reclaiming Nietzsche for Western Philosophy, after decades of Nazi appropriation.
+Nietzsche's influence went through George Batailles and the Acéphale group, down to Foucault and Deleuze.
+The Acéphale group is partly responsible for reclaiming Nietzsche for Western Philosophy, after decades of Nazi appropriation.

 Heidegger and Husserl's influence was felt, firstly, in the existential-phenomenology of Sartre and Merleau-Ponty.
 Even Simon de Beauvoir's feminism borrowed extensively from this current.
 She used phenomenological conceptualizations of consciousness, time and memory to conceptualize Woman.

 The role of politics

 20th century French philosophers lived through several very important political upheavals during their time.
 On the one hand, there was the Resistance against the Nazi forces.
 For Sartre and Merleau-Ponty, this was the first introduction to communism.
 Later, they would both become members of the PCF.
 The other important political event of that era was the Algerian War of Independence, to which the young Foucault, Derrida and Frantz Fanon went.
 While the PCF had a problematic role to play, dissident Marxist-Leninists of that era went there to help rebelling Algerians.
 Undoubtedly, for the next generation, the great political upheaval was the student-worker protests of May 1968.
-Young radicals, from the Sorborne and Ecole Normale Supérieure organized, went to the factories and encouraged the worker's to go on strike.
+Young radicals, from the Sorbonne and Ecole Normale Supérieure organized, went to the factories and encouraged the worker's to go on strike.
 Many young radicals broke away from Marxism–Leninism towards Maoism at this point, while there were several Anarchists, Trotskyites, Situationists etc. at the protests as well.

 Each of these events have shaped the content as well as the form of the writing of these French philosophers.
 Time and again, the movements have questioned the French state, the university, imperialism and capitalism as well.
 This has provided impetus, material and structural change to the current of French philosophy consistently.